-- Stratification: Fit separate models on subsets of data holding correlated predictor A constant. - If effect of predictor B persists \rightarrow effect is probably real. - pros: Still relatively easy to do and easy to interpret. - ► cons: harder to do for continuous collinear predictors; reduces power, → extra caution with null effects; doesn't work for multicollinearity of several predictors. - Principal Component Analysis (PCA): for n collinear predictors, extract k < n most important orthogonal components that capture > p% of the variance of these predictors. - pros: Powerful way to deal with multicollinearity. - ► cons: Hard to interpret (→ better suited for control predictors that are not of primary interest); technically complicated; some decisions involved that affect outcome.
+- Stratification: Fit separate models on subsets of data holding correlated predictor A constant. - If effect of predictor B persists $\rightarrow$ effect is probably real. - pros: Still relatively easy to do and easy to interpret. - ► cons: harder to do for continuous collinear predictors; reduces power, → extra caution with null effects; doesn't work for multicollinearity of several predictors. - Principal Component Analysis (PCA): for n collinear predictors, extract k < n most important orthogonal components that capture > p% of the variance of these predictors. - pros: Powerful way to deal with multicollinearity. - ► cons: Hard to interpret (→ better suited for control predictors that are not of primary interest); technically complicated; some decisions involved that affect outcome.

 Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearities Collinearity What is collinearity?
-Detecting collinearity
+Detecting collinearity omparing effect sizes nterpreting and reporting interactions

-Beware overfitting Detect overfitting: Validation Goodness-of-fit Aside: Model Comparison
+Model Evaluation Beware overfitting Detect overfitting: Validation Goodness-of-fit